ebits21/imagelabeler/README.md

 imagelabeler
 ============
 A Python class that adds labels, such as original date stamps, to .jpg images.
-Makes use of the Pillow image manipulation library.
+Makes use of the **Pillow image manipulation library**.

-Designed to be used in a clinical health setting for automatically datestamping otoscopic pictures.
+*Designed to be used in a clinical health setting for automatically datestamping otoscopic pictures.*

 ## Basic behaviour: